abhishekarya1/Hash-Define-myNotes/content/spring-boot/interview.md

 **Calling other services**: be async (use WebFlux's WebClient), implement circuit breaker, rate limit with exponential backoff, and cache responses to reduce network requests.

-**Event-driven architecture**: for intra-app event driven communniication we can use events API provided in Spring.
+**Event-driven architecture**: for intra-app event driven communication we can use events API provided in Spring. [notes](/spring-boot/async-events/#spring-events)
-- event publisher class should extend `ApplicationEvent` and publish an event using `ApplicationEventPublisher` object autowired inside it
-- event listener class should extend `ApplicationListener` and listen using `@EventListener` annotation on a method.
-The method signature declares the event type it consumes.

 **Soft Delete**: mark rows as delted = `true` in a boolean column.
 On reads, filter out these marked rows from the output.